Lane Lambert: Personal life

 Lambert was born in Melfort, Saskatchewan.
-His wife died on September 16, 2015, from breast cancer.
+His wife Andi died on September 16, 2015, from breast cancer.
 They had one daughter together and Lambert has another daughter from a previous marriage.

 Lambert has two brothers, Dale and Ross, who also played ice hockey.
-His nephew Jimmy played for the University of Michigan, while his other nephew, Brad, was selected 30th overall by the Winnipeg Jets in the 2022 NHL Entry Draft.
+His nephew Jimmy played for the University of Michigan, while his other nephew, Brad, was selected 30th overall by the Winnipeg Jets in the 2022 NHL entry draft.